Compare

 Vivino has over 60 million users and one of the largest crowd-sourced wine rating databases ever assembled.
 If you want to know what a stranger thought of a bottle you are about to buy, Vivino is the answer.

 Vivino's label recognition is industry-leading.
-Snap a photo at a wine bar or in a shop and you have a rating, a price range, and a tasting summary in seconds.
-That is genuinely useful when you are out in the world.
+Snap a photo at a wine bar or in a shop and you have a crowd rating, a price range, and a tasting summary in seconds.
+For sizing up an unfamiliar bottle out in the world, it is genuinely useful.

 A real marketplace built in